WodenWang820118/vuejs-fireblog/README.md

 - Only the specific, unique registered email user can create a post.
 Visitors can only read the posts.
 - Optimize the logic when creating a new post; compress the image before uploading to firebase.
 - Organize the states into sub-modules.
-- Use the markdown editor and renderer.
+- Use the markdown editor and renderer; customize the rendered mardown with CSS.
 - Slightly change the homepage layout.

 ## Plans